ClearcodeHQ/mirakuru/docs/source/basic.rst

     process = HTTPExecutor('my_special_process', url='http://localhost:6543/status', status='(200|404)')
     process.start()

-They can be a single code like 200, 404, 500 or a regular expression string - '^(2|4)00$', '2\d\d', '\d{3}', etc.
+The "status" argument can be a single code integer like 200, 404, 500 or a regular expression string - '^(2|4)00$', '2\d\d', '\d{3}', etc.